spraakbanken/korp-backend/tests/README.md

   the database character set specified in the Korp configuration variable `DBCHARSET`.

-If the test database cannot be created, tests using the database (fixture `database`) are skipped.
+If the test database cannot be created, a warning is issued and tests using the database (fixture `database`) are skipped.

 ### Test coverage